 Your name, address, date of birth & contact details.

-There are three main types of taxi driver insurance to choose from when it comes to a private hire taxi: policy-only, named driver and any driver.
+There are three main types of cover to choose from: policy-only, named driver and any driver.

-As well as these three types of taxi insurance, you will also need to choose whether you have third party only, third party, fire & theft or fully comprehensive cover; just as you would for a standard motor insurance policy.
+As well as these three, you will also need to choose whether you have third party only, third party, fire & theft or fully comprehensive cover; just as you would for a standard motor insurance policy.

 Typically the cheapest level of cover, with the cost increasing for each name that you add to the policy.

 Insurance for a taxi driver purchasing their own policy covering just themselves.

 As the name suggests will cover any driver using your taxi.